All graphs have tree-decompositions displaying their topological ends: Definitions

 In \cite{{BC:determinacy},{hp:transi}, {T:wqo_planar}}, tree-decompositions of finite adhesion are used to study the structure of infinite graphs.
 In \cite[Problem 4.3]{Diestel_end_spanningtree_survey}, Diestel wanted to know whether every graph $G$ has a tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion that somehow encodes the structure of the graph with its ends.

-Let us be more precise: Given a vertex end $\omega$, we take $O(\omega)$ to consist of those oriented edges $tu$ of $T$ such that $\omega$ lives in its corresponding separation.
-Note that $O(\omega)$ contains precisely one of $tu$ and $ut$.
+Let us be more precise.
+Given a vertex-end $\omega$, we take $O(\omega)$ to consist of those oriented edges $tu$ of $T$ such that $\omega$ lives in its corresponding separation.
+Note that $O(\omega)$ contains precisely one of the two directions $tu$ and $ut$ of each edge of the tree.
 Furthermore this orientation $O(\omega)$ of $T$ points towards a node of $T$ or to an end of $T$.
 We say that $\omega$ \emph{lives} in the part for that node or that end, respectively.
-Summing up, we have the following: \begin{rem} Given a tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion of a graph $G$, each vertex end of $G$ lives in a part or end of $T$.
-Moreover, in each end of $T$, there lives at most one vertex end of $G$.